-4Mobile homes and house trailers are shown in this column for States which require them to be registered and are able to segregate them from other trailers.
-In States where this classification is not available, house trailers are included with light car trailers.
+4Mobile homes and house trailers are shown in this column for states that require them to be registered and are able to segregate them from other trailers.
+In states where this classification is not available, house trailers are included with light car trailers.